 Local investment, expansion and giving back

 To continue building on our success in the region, we have been investing heavily in our local team, increasing headcount in crucial areas.
-It’s important for us to have the right people in place to help South Africa’s innovators build a better world with data.
+It’s important for us to have the right people in place to help South African innovation to build a better world with data.
 In addition to the increased headcount, we have opened new offices in Johannesburg and Cape Town.

 Finally, regardless of geography, Pure remains committed to a 100 percent channel business model.
 This is something we’re really proud of and have worked hard to form strong relationships with resellers in the region, helping them bring best-in-class technologies to the businesses in the country.

 Pure has also been hard at work giving back to the local community.
 Over the past three years, Pure’s foundation, Pure Good, has supported three projects with LEAP in South Africa, collectively bringing over 30 employees to work with local schools over a two-week period to provide a better technology infrastructure, and training for teachers, donating over 2,800 hours of time in the process.
 Pure employees have built strong relationships with teachers and students in the country, and along with upgrading technology at each site, we have worked to train teachers on software that engages students in the classroom and improves the technical skills needed in the 21st century.

 Over the course of the project, Pure has donated several servers and a dozen storage drives, along with a grant through Team4Tech for equipment including multiple TV screens, desktop computers, tablets, portable projectors, cameras, monitors and virtual reality devices.